EADI ISS Conference 2020:

 29 June - 2 July 2020

-The European Association of Development Research and Training Institutes (EADI) and the International Institute of Social Studies (ISS) announce the 16th EADI General Conference, which will be held in The Hague (Netherlands) from Monday 29 June to Thursday 2 July 2020.
-The conference will be hosted by the International Institute of Social Studies (ISS), one of Europe’s oldest and largest centres for research and education in the field of for development studies.
-The conference will be combined with the Development Dialogue, the annual European conference of PhD candidates working in development studies.
+The European Association of Development Research and Training Institutes (EADI) and the International Institute of Social Studies (ISS) announce the 16th EADI General Conference, to be held in The Hague (Netherlands) from Monday 29 June to Thursday 2 July 2020.
+The conference will be hosted by the International Institute of Social Studies (ISS), one of Europe’s oldest and largest centres for research and education in the field of development studies.
+It will be combined with the Development Dialogue, the annual European conference of PhD candidates working in development studies.

 The central theme of the conference is “Solidarity, Peace and Social Justice”.
-Together, these three concepts represent our aspirations for approaches to global development that do not increase inequality, poverty, political marginalization and/or climate change.
+Together, these three concepts represent our aspirations for approaches to global development that address inequality, poverty and political marginalisation, also in connection with climate change and other environmental threats.
 Solidarity is essential for any process of social change.
 Based on mutually shared interests and human values, solidarity can be extremely powerful yet can also be easily undermined in an era of fake news and (electronically) manipulated elections.
-Peace and social justice are similarly important values in (as well as aspired outcomes of) struggles or transformation processes in which solidarity is key
+Peace and social justice are similarly important values in (as well as aspired outcomes of) struggles or transformation processes in which solidarity is key.

 We would like to invite session conveners and conference participants to reflect on any aspect of solidarity, peace, and social justice, such as:

 • How can we give new meanings to solidarity in a period of growing distrust between and within nations and amongst people?

 • How can we, as development scholars and practitioners, contribute to peace and social justice in our work?

 • How can we find new understandings and/or explanations to the concept of ‘development’, without simply adding new adjectives?